 M: I live in a small town, and I have children.
-I’m not sure that I want the judgment of my church-going neighbors to be carried out on my innocent … Read More
+I’m not sure that I want the judgment of my church-going neighbors to be carried out on … Read More

 Many non-traditional folks carry conclusions that seem to rest on bias left over from tradition.
 For example, in a recent piece, Louisa Leontiades discussed applying the lessons of open relationships to monogamous relationships.
 I agree with her about many things, but we part ways when she starts to explain both success and failure by the same idea.
 In other words, her belief can never … Read More